superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 - Guidelines tool is not loaded
 - All other tools work normally without any guidelines functionality

-### Built-in Guidelines Content
+### Custom Guidelines Storage

-The guidelines tool provides essential information including:
-- Instance URL and user information
-- Common collection patterns (Executive, Marketing, Sales)
-- Database usage recommendations
-- Query performance best practices
-- Dashboard design guidelines
-- Data governance standards
-- Common use cases and workflows
+Custom guidelines are stored directly in your Metabase instance:

+1. **Collection Location**: "000 Talk to Metabase" collection at root level
+2. **Dashboard**: "Talk to Metabase Guidelines" dashboard within that collection
+3. **Content**: Guidelines text stored in a text box dashcard

 ### Template Variable Substitution

-The guidelines content supports template variables that are automatically replaced:
+Both custom and default guidelines support template variables that are automatically replaced:
 - `{METABASE_URL}` → Your configured Metabase URL (without trailing slash)
 - `{METABASE_USERNAME}` → Your configured username